-7. Nutrition & Garden Education
+8. Nutrition & Garden Education

-- a.
-Nutrition education will be offered to all pre-K-8 students when possible. - b.
-School garden and nutrition instruction are encouraged as part of the curriculum. - c.
+a.
+Nutrition education lessons that are skills based will be offered to all pre-K-8 students when possible.

+- b.
+School garden and nutrition instruction are encouraged as part of other relevant curriculum areas such as science - c.
 Nutrition topics shall be integrated within the HS comprehensive health education curriculum.

-8. Essential Topics in Health Education
+9. Essential Topics in Health Education